Free Research Preview. DrugChatter may produce inaccurate information.

 What is Tigecycline?

 Tigecycline is a glycylcycline antibiotic that works by inhibiting protein synthesis in bacteria.
-It is available in oral and intravenous formulations and is often used as a last-line treatment for infections caused by multidrug-resistant pathogens.
+It is available in oral and intravenous formulations and is often used as a last-line treatment for infections caused by multidrug-resistant pathogens, such as methicillin-resistant Staphylococcus aureus (MRSA) and vancomycin-resistant Enterococcus faecium (VRE).

 Liver Function and Tigecycline Metabolism

-Tigecycline is primarily metabolized by the liver, with the majority of the drug being excreted in the bile.
-The liver plays a crucial role in the metabolism of tigecycline, converting it into its active form, which is then excreted into the bile.
+Tigecycline is primarily metabolized by the liver, with the majority of the drug being eliminated through biliary excretion.
+The liver plays a crucial role in the metabolism of tigecycline, converting it into its active metabolite, 5-hydroxytigecycline.
+This metabolite is then excreted into the bile and eliminated through the feces.

 Impact of Liver Impairment on Tigecycline Dosing

-Liver impairment can significantly affect the dosing of tigecycline.
-In patients with liver disease, the liver's ability to metabolize tigecycline is impaired, leading to increased levels of the drug in the bloodstream.
-This can increase the risk of adverse effects, including gastrointestinal toxicity and hepatic enzyme elevation.
+Liver impairment can significantly affect the pharmacokinetics and pharmacodynamics of tigecycline.
+In patients with liver disease, the liver's ability to metabolize tigecycline is impaired, leading to:

 Expert Insights